Danny O'Carroll: Early life and family

 O'Carroll was born on 16 October 1983 in Dublin.
 He is the son of Brendan O'Carroll, who plays Agnes Brown in the series, as well as the brother of Fiona O'Carroll, nephew of Eilish O'Carroll, and stepson of Jennifer Gibney, all of whom also feature in the series.
 As a teenager, O'Carroll was diagnosed with dyslexia, which his father and brother Eric were also diagnosed with around the same time.

 Career

 As well as Mrs. Brown's Boys, O'Carroll also starred in and was an executive producer of the Mrs. Brown's Boys D'Movie.
 Channel 4 offered him an international travel series.
 Due to family commitments, O'Carroll declined the opportunity to participate in Dancing on Ice in 2019.

 On 10 December 2024, O'Carroll was announced to be taking part in the eighth season of the Irish version of Dancing with the Stars.

+From 5 January 2026, O'Caroll began co-presenting an afternoon programme on Highland Radio.